john-dupuy/mongodb-backup/README.md

 oc process mongodb-backup-template MONGODB_ADMIN_PASSWORD=passw0rd <more parameters> | oc create -f -
 ```

-To disable the backup, you can simply remove the scheduledjob:
+To disable the backup, you can simply remove the cronjob:
 ```
-oc delete scheduledjob mongodb-backup
+oc delete cronjob mongodb-backup
 ```

 ## Restore Database